ufsit/documents/constitution.md

 Any elected officer may propose the removal of an officer to the executive board, in the event an officer is failing to fulfill their duties or is willfully acting to the detriment of the organization.
 An officer will be removed from office by a majority vote of the executive board and the general body, or by a two-thirds vote of the executive board.
 The general body shall consist of all active student members present at a meeting.
 The President may appoint an interim officer to serve in the vacated position, until an election may be held.

-### Section E. Term of Office

-Term of office for all officer positions is from installation until the installation of the new officers following the next election.

 ## Article VII: Elections

 ### Section A. Dates of Election